 Prepares students to perform phlebotomy and CLIA waived hematology, chemistry, immunology and laboratory procedures commonly performed by medical assistants in the ambulatory care setting.
 PREREQUISITES: 10501101 Medical Terminology, 31509302 Human Body in Health & Disease, 31509303 Medical Assistant Laboratory Procedures 1, and 31509304 Medical Assistant Clinical Procedures 1 and COREQUISITE: 31509306 Medical Assistant Clinical Procedures 2.

 Introduces medical assistant students to health insurance and finance in the medical office.
 Students perform bookkeeping procedures, apply managed care guidelines, and complete insurance claim forms.
 Students use medical coding and managed care terminology to perform insurance-related duties.
-PREREQUISITES: 10501109 Healthcare Computing, 10501101 Medical Terminology, and 31509302 Human Body in Health and Disease.
+COREQUISITE: 10501107 Digital Literacy for Healthcare, PREREQUISITES: 10501101 Medical Terminology, and 31509302 Human Body in Health and Disease.

 Prepares students to display professionalism and perform within ethical and legal boundaries in the health care setting.
 Students maintain confidentiality, examine legal aspects of the medical record, perform quality improvement procedures, examine legal and bioethical issues, and demonstrate awareness of diversity.